devil1229/Learn-React/README.md

 # Learning-React

-I will be learning React By doing real world prjects
+I will be learning React By doing real world projects